 Saturated fat is great for testosterone production because the body actually uses it to make the steroid hormones.
 Instead of cooking with low quality oil then, use organic, unsalted butter or coconut oil.

-It can be clubbed with bulking as well as cutting steroids from Crazy Mass for faster and better results.
+It can be clubbed with bulking as well as cutting steroids from Crazy Bulk for faster and better results.